martin-azpillaga/M/README.md

 # M

-A data-driven programming language for game developers.
+A data-oriented programming language for game developers.

 ## Installation